StephPT/CS-Snake/README.md

 The game developed allows for the user to control the snake on game, increase it's size by eating the "apples" and reset if they end up *byting*  their own tale.

-> The game may contain bugs, due to the on going self-development process to learn.
+> The game may contain bugs, sorry.